version 1.0 , 8.4.2018

 Start and finish

 Start and finish are both located at the competition centre just outside the hash house.
-All teams have to be inside the start pit ten minutes before the start at 11:50 when the pit is closed.
+All teams have to be inside the start pit ten minutes before the start when the pit is closed.

 For missing the Finish time line, a team gains 10 penalty points for each starting minute.
 Teams finishing more than 15 minutes late will end with zero points.